Gisele Pelicot’s ex-husband, other defendants found guilty in rape trial

 Dominique Pelicot, who had pleaded guilty to the charges during the three-month trial, was sentenced to the maximum 20 years in jail, with prosecutors seeking terms of between four and 18 years for the other defendants.

-Almost all of the 50 co-defendants are accused of raping Gisele Pelicot.
+Almost all of the 50 co-defendants – aged between 27 and 74 – were accused of raping Gisele Pelicot.
 Some of the men acknowledged wrongdoing, while others said they believed she had consented to sex.

+In all, the court found 47 of the defendants guilty of rape, two guilty of attempted rape and two guilty of sexual assault.

 Gisele Pelicot, who is also 72, was seated on one side of the courtroom, facing the defendants as the lead judge of the court, Roger Arata, announced one guilty verdict after another.

 Working his way through the first names on the list, Arata declared “you are therefore declared guilty of aggravated rape on the person of Mme.
-Gisele Pelicot”.
+Gisele Pelicot.”

 Delivering the verdict, Arata said Dominique Pelicot would not be eligible for parole until he has served two thirds of his sentence.